kovac031/DevQuestionsAndAnswers_CSharp/README.md

 static void Square(double nmb) => Console.WriteLine(Math.Pow(nmb, 2));
 ```

-## 43. what is Entity Framework?
+## 43. What is Entity Framework?
 Entity Framework (EF) is an Object-Relational Mapping (ORM) framework developed by Microsoft.

 Object-Relational Mapping (ORM) is a programming technique and framework that allows developers to work with databases using object-oriented concepts.
 It bridges the gap between the relational databases, which store data in tables, and object-oriented programming languages, which use objects to represent data and behavior.

-## 44. what are Context and Entity classes in EF?
+## 44. What are Context and Entity classes in EF?
 The Context class, derived from DbContext in EF, represents the database session and is responsible for the interaction between your application and the database.

 Entity classes contain properties that map to the columns in the database table.